Donald L. "Corky" Corkran

 Vietnam From Nov 1966-------to DIED

 Crew member on aircraft shot down due to enemy action.
-Aircraft exploded and burned on impact.
+Aircraft exploded and

 No known survivors!